 Ashleigh Flynn & The Riveters - The Lion & The Lamb (Digital 45) (2020)

-The two tracks, both originals crediting Flynn as a cowriter, are not generic works about love and relationships.
-Despite the band's nod to the past, subjectwise, both songs are strictly current affairs.
+The band's songs pack a punch without being too aggressive.
+Both fit squarely into the Americana or country-rock genre.
+They're a well-rehearsed unit but they manage to sound free and easy.
+The two tracks - both originals crediting Flynn as a cowriter - are not generic works about love and relationships.
+Despite the band's nod to the past both songs are strictly current affairs.

 Here is an explanation of the a-side directly from the group's website.
-"The Lion and the Lamb draws from the bible stories as an overlay for the situation we find ourselves in today – enveloped in the COVID19 pandemic, civil unrest/peaceful protests, the rise in domestic terrorist groups in the US, the devastating impacts of climate change/fires that are destroying our communities... things feel hopeless...
+"It draws from the bible stories as an overlay for the situation we find ourselves in today – enveloped in the COVID19 pandemic, civil unrest/peaceful protests, the rise in domestic terrorist groups in the US, the devastating impacts of climate change/fires that are destroying our communities... things feel hopeless...
 While I am not a religious person, I am a spiritual person, and believe the goodness in the hearts of Americans translating into benevolent action is what will heal us as a nation; that "savage and cruel beasts" find their kind and gentle nature, and work to restore the world to peace and righteousness."

 About "Six Feet Apart" Flynn writes, "This song wrote itself to bring us temporary respite from our COVID19 induced isolation.
 We are all very grateful to be healthy and safe, and we miss playing music together...
 We hope this brings you a little respite too.
 We are all in this together."

-True to these weird times, the songs were recorded on home digital work stations using iphones.
+True to these weird times, the songs were recorded on home digital work stations using iPhones.

 Comments